opengeogroep/AERIUS-QGIS-plugins/docs/3.5/index.md

 ## Installation

+### From QGIS Plugin Repository
 The plugin is regularly updated in the QGIS plugin repository, so the easiest way to install it is by using the Plugin Manager within QGIS.
-Currently you will need to enable 'experimental plugins' to find it.
-The most recent plugin requires QGIS version 3.16.x or higher.
+The plugin should work from QGIS 3.30.x or higher, and is likely to work in older versions of QGIS but that has not been tested.

+### From zip file
+You can also install the plugin from a zip file using the `Install from ZIP` functionality in the Plugin Manager in QGIS.

+Zip files can be downloaded from [github](https://github.com/opengeogroep/AERIUS-QGIS-plugins/tree/master/releases).

+### From source code
-Of course you can also clone the code from the github repository and install it manually in QGIS.
+Of course you can also clone the code from the git repository from [github](https://github.com/opengeogroep/AERIUS-QGIS-plugins/tree/master/releases) and install manually in QGIS.

 ## Issues